23.4 C

-Alex Ligertwood, the powerful-voiced frontman who shaped Santana’s musical identity throughout much of the 1980s and early 1990s, passed away Saturday.
+Alex Ligertwood, the powerful-voiced frontman who shaped Santana’s musical identity throughout much of the 1980s and early 1990s, died on May 1, 2026.
 His wife and representative, Shawn Brogan, announced his death.
-The vocalist, born in Scotland, was 79 years old and died quietly at his home in Santa Monica on April 30, 2026.
+The vocalist, born in Scotland, was 79 years old and died quietly at his home in Santa Monica.

-Brogan shared the announcement via a Facebook post Saturday night, noting that Ligertwood “passed peacefully in his sleep with his doggy Bobo by his side yesterday.”
-She asked for prayers for herself, their children — daughters Merci and Kali, and son Brandon — and herself.
-The Brogan Agency confirmed the news the following day, mentioning that the vocalist had performed on stage just weeks earlier.
+Brogan shared the announcement via a Facebook post on May 2, noting that Ligertwood “passed peacefully in his sleep with his doggy Bobo by his side yesterday.”
+She asked for prayers for herself and their children — daughters Merci and Kali, and son Brandon.
+In a fuller statement, Brogan added, “He touched so many with his extraordinary voice.
+He was all heart and soul.
+His favorite thing in life was to make music, sing and to share his gift with us.
+He performed his last show just two weeks ago.
+I’m grateful for that.
+He did it his way, on his terms, till the end.”
 The cause of death was not disclosed.

 The Santana Years